lizmat/articles/review-of-2022.md

 ## New types

-Native unsigned integers (both in scalar, as well as a (shaped) array) have become first class citizens.
+Native unsigned integers (both in scalar, as well as a (shaped) array) have finally become first class citizens.
 This means that a native unsigned integer can now hold the value 18446744073709551615 as the largest positive value, from 9223372036854775807 before.
 This also allowed for a number of internal optimisations as the check for negative values could be removed.
 As simple as this sounds, this was quite an undertaking to get support for this on all VM backends.
 ```
 my uint  $foo = 42;
 my uint8 $bar = 255;